What is formal writing?

 Reading academic-style texts and model answers will help you develop a formal, academic writing style.

-What about formal writing in the General Training Test?
+Do I need to use formal language in the General Training Test?

 If you’re taking the IELTS General Training Test, the first thing you will see (Task 1) is a letter or email.
 Some people think this is a really easy task – everyone can write a simple letter of 150 words, can’t they?